55 Different Types of Mangoes | World’s Best Mango Varieties

 Flesh: Smooth and soft with no fiber

-Kesar ranks second as the largest export variety of mango in India.
+Kesar ranks second as the largest export variety of mangoes in India.
 It is grown in Girnar hill of Gujrat, India, and is available from May to July.
-The fruit is used for making various desserts and juices as well!
+They have a distinct saffron or yellowish-orange colored skin with a slight greenish tinge.
+And the flesh inside is bright orange.

 17. Dasheri